Importing purchases via CSV

 Discount The total amount provided in discounts for the entire purchase.
 This should be a number equal to or greater than 0, without any currency formatting.

-[For material purchases only] The SKU for the material purchase.
-The SKU for the material needs to exist in the system or will be ignored by the importer.
+[For material purchases only] The SKU for the material being purchased.
+The SKU for the material needs to exist in the system, or the row will be counted as an indirect expense, and the inventory amount will not increase for that material.

 See our Material CSV importer for details on how to bulk upload materials.